There will be a LOT of spoilers including one or two theories here.

 As for Luke Skywalker (Mark Hamill), we only get to see him briefly.
 I still don’t buy the whole map-to-find-me hologram that was so important to find.
 Plus, R2-D2 being on sleep mode the entire movie to conveniently turn itself on triggered by… By nothing.
 R2-D2 suddenly boots up to reveal the other part of the map at the end of the movie because reasons.
 Unless you’re going to retcon this plot point by saying Luke did it telepathically, the droid magically decides it’s time for the reveal.

+Lightly recommended with a lot of reservations.
 Oh yes, we’re nitpicking because we love.
 The Force Awakens is not going to be my childhood fairy tale the way that the original trilogy was.
 I think I’ve explained that already.
-However, it might just become that for the next generation of fans.
+However, it could become that for the next generation of fans.
 And it is a good movie to go watch in the theater, even with IMAX and 3D if you’re so keen.
 Personally, I already envisioned my own version of the final trilogy a long, long time ago.

 - Maz Kanata, the Yoda-like glass-wearing underground crime boss was voiced by Lupita Nyong’o.
 Voiced.
 I would have loved to actually see the actress in this role.
 According to her Buzzfeed News interview, Miss Nyong’o wanted a role where her appearance was not a factor.
 I think it would’ve been more of an impact to see her act with her own appearance rather than a CGI character.